DubFriend/validator/README.md

-#The Validator!
+# The Validator!

-##Capable of leaping across language barriers, validating data in a flash, and rescuing small kittens.
+## Capable of leaping across language barriers, validating data in a flash, and rescuing small kittens.

+`npm install the_validator --save`

 By using a JSON interface, Validator can be implemented in any programming language.
 Validator prevents duplication of validation logic on the client and server.

-##Create a schema
+## Create a schema

 ```json
 {